markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Potentiometer.md

 ```
 connected
-potentiometer value currently is:  20
+potentiometer value currently is: 0 20
 ```

-and when you turn the potentiometer
+and when you turn the potentiometer something like

 ```
-Value changed to:  22
-Value changed to:  25
-Value changed to:  28
-Value changed to:  30
-Value changed to:  32
-Value changed to:  35
-Value changed to:  37
-Value changed to:  39
-Value changed to:  43
-Value changed to:  45
+potentiometer value change: [0, 24]
+potentiometer value change: [0, 26]
+potentiometer value change: [0, 28]
+potentiometer value change: [0, 31]
+potentiometer value change: [0, 33]
 ```

 ## The API